Critical Anatomy-Preserving & Terrain-Augmenting Navigation (CAPTAiN): Application to Laminectomy Surgical Education: Methods

-In this representation, \( f_{\text{base}} \) is the baseline drill pitch in cancellous bone, \( \Delta f \) is the frequency shift applied based on the material density, and \( \alpha(S) \) is a mapping function derived from the SDF that reflects the density and composition of the bone at the drilling site.
-Cortical bone, being denser and more rigid, produces a higher-pitched, sharper drill sound, whereas cancellous bone generates a lower-pitched, softer sound.
+In this representation, \(f_{\text{base}}\) is the baseline drill pitch in cancellous bone, \(\Delta f\) is the frequency shift applied based on the material density, and \(\alpha(S)\) is a normalized mapping function derived from the local SDF that reflects the density and composition of the bone at the drilling site.
+Specifically, \(\alpha(S)\) maps SDF values to a range [0, 1], where lower values correspond to softer cancellous bone regions and higher values to denser cortical bone.
+Although the precise analytical form of \(\alpha(S)\) employed in simulations is context-specific and simulation-dependent, its general purpose is to provide a continuous, smooth mapping from voxel density to auditory frequency modulation.
+Hence, cortical bone, being denser and more rigid, produces a higher-pitched, sharper drill sound, whereas cancellous bone generates a lower-pitched, softer sound.
 This audio feedback mirrors real-world surgical drilling, where the pitch of the drill changes as it transitions between different bone layers \cite{Nigam2022}.